-Hyderabad, August 26th, 2018: Apollo Hospitals, the first super-specialty hospital in the combined state of Andhra Pradesh and the first functional Health City in Asia, is celebrating 30 years of world-class care to its patrons, aiding them to traverse the journey from illness to wellness.
-Launched on 27th August, 1988 as a 150 bedded hospital on a hillock in the then outskirts of Hyderabad, Apollo Hospitals has today evolved into a global healthcare destination.
+Hyderabad, August 26th, 2018: Apollo Hospitals Hyderabad, the first super-speciality hospital in the combined state of Andhra Pradesh and the first functional Health City in Asia, is celebrating 30 years of world-class care to its patrons, aiding them to traverse the journey from illness to wellness.
+Launched on 27th August 1988 as a 150 bedded hospital on a hillock in the then outskirts of Hyderabad, Apollo Hospitals has today evolved into a global healthcare destination.
 Apart from serving the healthcare needs of patients from Hyderabad, neighbouring states and India; Apollo Hospitals, Hyderabad, now has a footprint across 70 countries.

 Apollo Hospitals has accomplished multiple important milestones during this immensely satisfying journey of thirty years and each one of these milestones provided energy and motivation to move further

-Apollo Hospitals was the first hospital in Andhra Pradesh to be accredited by the Joint Commission International, USA and was also the first hospital in the world to be certified for management of stroke.
-The Hospital was aptly acknowledged for its superior work with several prestigious awards including Avaya Global Connect Award, G20 Award, Super brand and a variety of others.
-The biggest award of all was the trust of our patients, the medical fraternity and the community, which has translated into our being the hospital of choice, says
+Apollo Hospitals was the first hospital in Andhra Pradesh to be accredited by the Joint Commission International, USA and was also the first hospital in the world to be certified for the management of stroke.
+The Hospital was aptly acknowledged for its superior work with several prestigious awards including the Avaya Global Connect Award, G20 Award, Superbrand and a variety of others.
+The biggest award of all was the trust of our patients, the medical fraternity and the community, which has translated into our being the hospital of choice, says Dr Sangita Reddy.

 About Apollo Hospitals: It was in 1983, that Dr. Prathap Reddy made a pioneering endeavour by launching India’s first corporate hospital – Apollo Hospital in Chennai.
 Now, as Asia largest and most trusted healthcare group, its presence includes 8,488 beds across 51 Hospitals, 1,586 Pharmacies, 92 Primary Care and Diagnostic Clinics, 100 Telemedicine units across 10 countries.
 Health Insurance services, Global Projects Consultancy, 15 colleges of Nursing and Hospital Management and a Research Foundation with a focus on global Clinical Trials, epidemiological studies, stem cell & genetic research and the first Proton Therapy Centre across Asia, Africa and Australia.